Autonomiccs/apache-cloudstack-javascript-client/README.md

 		var result = apacheCloudStackClient.executeRequestGetJson(apacheCloudStackRequest);
 ```

-The response is a JSON string.
-If you want, you can use the `JSON.parse` function to create a JSON object.
+The response is a JSON object.
+Therefore, you can get the result object and start using it right away.
+There is also another option `autonomiccs.executeRequest` that returns an XML as a response object.

 The framework uses the following libraries:
 * <a href="https://code.jquery.com/jquery-3.1.0.min.js" >jquery-3.1.0</a>